gheenie/py-katas/first-python-kata.md

 1. The [string operations](https://speedsheet.io/s/python?q=strings-only#T7xJ) section might be useful too.
 Purists may want to look at the actual [Python docs](https://docs.python.org/3/library/string.html).
 1. Who knows, maybe something on [list operations](https://speedsheet.io/s/python?q=list-only#hCt6) might be [useful](https://docs.python.org/3/tutorial/datastructures.html)?

-In the standard, tried and trusted Northcoders fashion, we'll just chuck you in a the deep end with no buoyancy aid, although we might throw you a lifeline if you really need it!
+In the standard, tried and trusted Northcoders fashion, we'll just chuck you in at the deep end with no buoyancy aid, although we might throw you a lifeline if you really need it!
 Go for it!